tonywok/tonywok.github.io/_posts/2020-06-09-separating-config-from-runtime.md

   Tasks::ALL.select { |config|  whatever_you_need }
 ```

+We went from many lists to a single unified list that we can reflect on.

-As we gain more and more requirements, we have a home for the complexity of how our a tasks need to work.
+We now have a home to house the complexity of tasks as our system gains more requirements.
+If you're tempted to make another list, it's likely you're missing a piece of metada in your task configuration object.

 In addition, we can use this same pattern again if there’s interesting behavior within a task itself (e.g maybe a role is only _sometimes_ required for that task?)

 We may also want to consider taking a look at the registry pattern if we find ourselves needing to reflect on the kinds of tasks we support.